 When answering the question, “What’s the best cell phone plan for families?”, we considered the following primary criteria:

 With discounts for every line added, the savings on most family plans add up quickly -- especially if you’re using a major carrier.

-While there is probably cheaper plans available than some of our picks, we scoured the plans on offer to make picks we felt found the sweet spot between savings and features.
+While there are cheaper plans available than some of our picks, we scoured the plans on offer to make picks we felt found the sweet spot between savings and features.

 Managing multiple bills for multiple lines can be a headache.
 If you’re using more than 2 or 3 lines, it’s easy for bills to go unnoticed or mix up the plans and features on each line.